Structure-dependent radiative corrections to $e^+ e^- \to \pi^+ \pi^- \gamma$ in the GVMD approach: Numerical results

 where

 Our results for the forward-backward asymmetry are shown in Fig.~\ref{fig:asymm}.
 The absolute difference shown in the lower panel is defined as:

 From Fig.~\ref{fig:asymm}, one can see that the full GVMD correction amounts to about one percent close to the $\rho$-peak, but it is smaller below it.
 In the ${e^+e^- \to \pi^+\pi^-}$ case, the forward-backward asymmetry is zero at LO and is induced at NLO by the IFI corrections, which are odd under the exchange of the pion momenta.
-Hence, as shown in~\cite{Budassi:2024whw}, this observable is highly sensitive to the structure-dependent corrections.
-On the other hand, in the ${e^+e^- \to \pi^+\pi^-\gamma}$ case, the forward-backward asymmetry is already present at LO and, therefore, the structure-dependent NLO contribution is only a $\mathcal{O}(\alpha)$ correction on top of it.
+Hence, as shown in~\cite{Ignatov:2022iou,Colangelo:2022lzg,Budassi:2024whw}, this observable is highly sensitive to the structure-dependent corrections.
+In the ${e^+e^- \to \pi^+\pi^-\gamma}$ case, the forward-backward asymmetry is already present at LO.
+The GVMD corrections are an $\mathcal{O}(\alpha)$ effect and their absolute size is of the same order as in the $\pi^+\pi^-$ channel~\cite{Ignatov:2022iou,Colangelo:2022lzg,Budassi:2024whw}.

+In both cases, the correction exhibits a resonant enhancement in the vicinity of the $\rho$ peak, as illustrated in Fig.~\ref{fig:gvmdasymm}.
+For a meaningful comparison between $A_{\rm FB}$ in $e^+ e^- \to \pi^+ \pi^- \gamma$ and in $e^+ e^- \to \pi^+ \pi^-$, it should be noted that the charge asymmetry in the energy scan process is defined in terms of $\theta_{\rm avg}=(\pi+\theta_- - \theta_+)/2$, whereas in the radiative return case the relevant observable is the forward-backward asymmetry as a function of $\theta_+$.
+Consequently, the sign of the GVMD correction obtained in the $2\to2$ process has been reversed in Fig.~\ref{fig:gvmdasymm}.